iAkashP/NeuralNet/readme.md

 The code is about linear regression or the modelling of relationship between variables.
 First is **analytic** approach.
 Then is **perceptron** or machine learning approach.

-It is about plotting a straight line.
+Y=mx+c

+With least square error minimization
 Library used: *matplotlib*

-## KNN Data Clustering
+## KNN Data classification
 Classifying data using K-Nearest Neighbour algorithm, data set used: Wisconsin breast cancer dataset.
 Library used:  *numpy*,*pandas*

+## K-Means Cluster
+Along with standard *Elbow* method for determining number of clusters, K.

 ## Backpropagation implementation
 Backpropagation is an algorithm based on gradient descent, is applied to a nueral network here.